babuprasadravi/UserAuthSys/README.md

 ## OTHER INFORMATION:

 ### SIGNUP PAGE:
-The User Registration page is validated so that you can only enter one UNIQUE EMAIL ADDRESS and ONE UNIQUE PHONE NUMBER.
+The User Registration page is validated so that you can only enter one **UNIQUE EMAIL ADDRESS** and **ONE UNIQUE PHONE NUMBER**.
 Make sure the email address is valid and the phone number is entered in international format, otherwise, the page won't be validated.
 Example: (+91 63xxx 40xxx)

 ### ACCOUNT ACTIVATION and FORGOT PASSWORD:
 Both account activation and forgot password processes occur with a unique link sent to email.
 Make sure you open the link sent to email where the project is deployed locally on localhost.

+### Authentication Security :
+ 1) Passwords are validated to only get **STRONG PASSWORDS**, so that its much secure.
+ 2) The signin page is protected from **BRUTE FORCE ATTACKS**.
+If someone is trying with various combination of passwords, so they might enter a lot of wrong passwords.
+So if a user enters more than five wrong passwords in a single minute, their ip address gets blocked (only for 15 mins) for further login.
+So this prevents the project from brute force attacks

 ### DATABASE:
 I have used MongoDB Atlas for Database connectivity.
 If you want to view my Database, here is the MongoDB Compass connection URL: